 How to Fix Netflix Error 12001

-Android Netflix problems are also common and normally include the Netflix Error 12001.
-When you see this it means that the data on your device is out of date and needs cleared.
+Android Netflix problems are also common and normally includes the Netflix Error 12001.
+When you see this it means that the data on your device is out of date and needs to be cleared.

 The first thing to try is restarting your Android, but if that doesn’t work you will need to clear the Netflix data from your device.